 - Dab on a bit of deodorant.

 A normal reaction is to experience pain and itchiness, redness and swelling.
-Pain will last for a few hours then should disappear.
+Discomfort will last for a few hours then slowly dissipate or disappear all at once.

 If the following occurs, seek medical advice:

-- If it stung inside your nose or mouth (the swelling will affect breathing).
+- If the bee stung inside your nose or mouth (the swelling will affect breathing).

-- If you were stung several times by many bees.
+- If you were stung several times by a swarm of bees.

-- If you have difficulty breathing or your breathing seems to have been affected.
+- If you have difficulty breathing or your breathing seems to have been affected in some way.

 - Your tongue begins to swell.